zlintian/Genomic-analysis/README.md

 The following steps should fit most SNP data, but there can be special situations come up.

 0. define sample list.
-1. recode to ATGC if original data was coded with 1234
+1. recode to ATGC if original data was coded with 1234.
-2. liftover to build 37 if in build 36 (this step can be omited because it can be done with the flip step, step6.
+2. liftover to build 37 if in build 36 (this step can be omited because it can be done with the flip step, step6).
-3. get the subset of data of selected individuals
+3. get the subset of data of selected individuals.
-4. pick the subset of chr1-23 if in original has 1-26.
+4. for imputation, pick the subset of chr1-23 if in original has 1-26.
 Only 1-23 can be imputed.
 5. quality control.
-Parameter can be different.
+Parameters can be different.
 6. flip the minus strand based on the strand information.
-Define which chip is the data from first.
+First, find out which chip was used to generate the data.
 7. convert the SNPs identifiers if a lot of non rs IDs exist.
-8. separate the whole data into chromosomes if use Michigan imputation server.
+8. separate the whole data into chromosomes and in vcf format if you will use Michigan imputation server.
-9. fix the ref allele if use the Sanger imputation server.
+9. fix the ref allele in vcf formatted data if you will use the Sanger imputation server.
-10. zip the vcf file into vcf.gz
+10. zip the vcf file into vcf.gz.
-11. submit to imputation
+11. submit to imputation.
-12. download results, and transfer to plink format
+12. download results, and transfer to plink format.
 13. combine the chromosomes into one file if neccessary.
-14. Choose a proper software for GWAS
+14. Choose a proper method for GWAS.
+Watched out that the family information was lost when transferred to vcf format, so copy the original fam file here for an analysis based on family structure.

 ########################Quick search of Core Codes##################